kieranknowles1/selfhosting/readme.md

 3. **Privacy**: I believe that privacy is a fundamental human right.
 As such, data will remain in your control at all times to the best of my ability.
 This means no tracking, no telemetry, and no backing up without local encryption that only you have the key to.
+4. **Automated**: I believe that manual processes are error-prone and time-consuming.
+As such, I have automated as much as possible.
+This includes the setup of the services, the renewal of certificates, and the backup process.
+I hope that by doing this I can make it easier to maintain the services in the long run as you can create a replicable environment with minimal effort.
+That being said, some services are more difficult to automate than others and require manual intervention as discussed in [Post setup](#post-setup).

 How well I have achieved these principles is up to you to decide.
 If you have any suggestions for improvement, please let me know.